Poison (Rita Ora song): Commercial performance

-According to Music Week, "Poison" was number one in "initial sales flashes" of the UK Singles Chart dated for 9 July 2015, but "lost its potency as the week progressed" and was overtaken by Lost Frequencies' "Are You with Me" and Tinie Tempah's "Not Letting Go".
-It subsequently debuted at number three with first-week sales of 55,855 units, marking Ora's eighth top 10 hit in the United Kingdom.
+"Poison" debuted at number three in the UK singles chart with first-week sales of 55,855 units marking Ora's eighth top 10 hit.
 The song dropped to number seven the following week with sales of 21,530 units.
-It registered a sales increase in its third week, selling 34,798 units.
+It registered a sales increase in its third week selling 34,798 units, but dropped to number 13 and was present on the chart for a total of 14 weeks.
 On 3 February 2023, it was certified platinum by the British Phonographic Industry (BPI) for sales of over 600,000 units.

 "Poison" entered the Irish Singles Chart issued for 2 July 2015 at number 21, and climbed to a peak of number 18 the following week, becoming Ora's sixth top 20 hit in Ireland.
 In Australia, "Poison" debuted at number 74 on the ARIA Singles Chart dated 27 June 2015, and went on to reach a peak of number 30, marking Ora's sixth top 40 hit in the country.
 The Australian Recording Industry Association (ARIA) certified "Poison" gold for selling 35,000 copies.